fleischsalatinspace/pathfinder-docker/README.md

 ```
 5. [Complete Setup.](#Setup)

-# Administration
-- The wrapper scripts pass every argument to `docker-compose`, just with modified `docker-compose` file location and `.env` file location.
-Run the script without arguments to display help and available commands
-- Additional functions are
-- - Creating volume + SQL backups
-- - Restoring volume + SQL backups
-- - Creating a support zip, containing application and webserver logs for further analyzing
--  Planned functions are
-- - Viewing application/webserver logs from volumes instead of docker-compose logs -f

 # Updating pathfinder
 - TODO

-Feel free to contribute, there are many improvements (check TODO strings in repo) that still need to be made.
+Feel free to contribute, there are many improvements (check TODO strings in this repository) that still need to be made.